Menu

 • a way of protecting time for focusing on burnout recovery - you can put in our regular burnout call in's and webinars ( we suggest code colour orange or blue)

 It is A1 size and so it is easy to add things with extra space for each month at the bottom.
+It comes as paper or laminated ( we prefer the latter with some water based pens).

 Picture

-Aug 23-24 and UK bank holidays.
+This planner has UK bank holidays.

 A sleep tracker